Single and two-particle energy gaps across the disorder-driven superconductor-insulator transition

+In this paper we make a major advance using quantum Monte Carlo (QMC) simulations on a fermionic model, which include thermal and quantum fluctuations of the SC phase \emph{and} the spatially inhomogeneous amplitude on an equal footing.
+While confirming the bosonic mechanism for the SIT, our work also gives new insights into the experimentally observable \emph{electronic} spectral functions.
+Our results provide us with a detailed description of the phases, the transition, and the quantum critical region at finite temperature.

 Our main results are as follows: \\ (1) \emph{Single-particle gap:} At $T=0$ the gap in the single-particle density of states (DOS) survives through the SIT, so that one goes from a gapped superconductor to a gapped insulator.
-Although both states are highly inhomogeneous, the local density of states (LDOS) is gapped at every site. \\ (2) \emph{Coherence peaks:} Coherence peaks -- characteristic pile-ups in the DOS at the gap edges -- are strongly correlated with superconducting order and vanish as the temperature is raised above $T_c$, or as the disorder is increased across the SIT. \\ (3) \emph{Pseudogap:} Near the SIT, a pseudogap -- a suppression in the low-energy DOS -- persists well above the superconducting $T_c$, in marked deviation from BCS theory.
-A pseudogap also exists at finite temperatures in the insulating state. \\ (4) \emph{Two-particle gap:} There is a characteristic energy scale $\omega_{\rm pair}$ to insert a pair in the insulator that collapses upon approaching the SIT from the insulating side.
-However, the two-particle spectral function does not have a hard gap since rare regions lead to a very small spectral weight at low energies.
+Although the local gap extracted from the local density of states (LDOS) is highly inhomogeneous, it is nevertheless finite at every site. \\ (2) \emph{Coherence peaks:} These characteristic pile-ups in the DOS at the gap edges are directly correlated with superconducting order and vanish as the temperature is raised above $T_c$, or as the disorder is increased across the SIT. \\ (3) \emph{Pseudogap:} Near the SIT, a pseudogap -- a suppression in the low-energy DOS -- persists well above the superconducting $T_c$ up to a crossover temperature scale $T^\ast$, in marked deviation from BCS theory.
+This disorder-driven pseudogap also exists at finite temperatures in the insulating state and grows with disorder. \\ (4) \emph{Two-particle gap:} There is a characteristic energy scale $\omega_{\rm pair}$ to insert a pair in the insulator that collapses upon approaching the SIT from the insulating side.
+In addition the two-particle spectral function may also have very small spectral weight at low energies coming from rare regions.

-Our results thus provide a complete description of the phases and the quantum critical region bounded by $T_c$ in the superconductor and $\omega_{\rm pair}$ in the insulator.
-Furthermore, our predictions for the local tunneling density of states and the dynamical pair susceptibility as a function of temperature and disorder have the potential to guide future experiments using scanning tunneling spectroscopy (STS)~\cite{sacepe2008,cren2000,lang2002,yazdani} and other dynamical probes~\cite{crane_fluctuations_2007}.
+Our predictions for the local tunneling density of states and the dynamical pair susceptibility as a function of temperature and disorder have the potential to guide future experiments using scanning tunneling spectroscopy (STS)~\cite{sacepe2008,cren2000,lang2002,yazdani07} and other dynamical probes~\cite{crane_fluctuations_2007}.